 The course explores major, global-scale issues associated with environmental change, world resources and prospects for development (sustainable or otherwise).
 Example topics include climate change, natural hazards, population growth, deforestation, water resources and global food supply.
 The course is designed to appeal to all students interested in the relationships between people and the natural environment, irrespective of their academic background or degree intention.
 The course combines aspects of the earth, environmental and social sciences.
 No prior knowledge is assumed.

 This course considers the geographical patterns that characterise the Earth’s physical and human environments and landscapes, and the processes that operate within and lead to changes in these.
 It is also concerned with the ways in which people occupy the Earth’s surface, their movements and settlements, and their perceptions and use of landscapes, resources and space.
-Lecture material is presented in study blocks covering: glaciology and palaeoclimates; biogeography and soils; economic, social and historical geographies; and issues surrounding sustainability.
+Lecture material is presented in study blocks covering: glaciology and palaeoclimates; biogeography and soils; and economic, social and transport geographies.
 Key concepts and skills are reinforced through small group teaching (PC-classes and tutorials).

 GG2014 examines political, economic, social and cultural change from geographical perspectives.
 It makes use of a range of concepts and, being team-taught, uses case studies drawn from our own fields of research.
 Topics covered typically include: globalisation; economic geography; mobility and transport; political geography; rural change in Western Europe; and relationships between place and identity.
 The course is designed to be accessible to students from disciplines such as anthropology, economics, geography, history, international relations and sociology.
 It is intended to provide a foundation for higher level social science study, particularly in human geography.